Healthy Homes Assessment Ōtāne

 Ōtāne Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Ōtāne and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required for all Ōtāne and New Zealand rental homes where it is reasonably practicable to install.

-• Private landlords and property managers should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

 Unreasonable Gaps & Holes